statguy/spark-mllib-icutokenizer/README.md

 See examples in the unit tests directory (coming soon...).

-Use the standard [SBT](http://www.scala-sbt.org/) one-liner `sbt package` to build a jar from the sources to be included in your project.
+Use the standard [SBT](http://www.scala-sbt.org/) one-liner `sbt package` to build a JAR from the sources to be included in your project.

 Feedback: Jussi Jousimo, [`jvj@iki.fi`](mailto:jvj@iki.fi).